akhikhl/multiproject-git-gradle/README.md

 4. The project itself is being built, according to [build](#configuring-project-build) attributes.

-Note that "build" task does not depend on "update" task, but all "build" steps are performed strictly after "update" steps.
+Note that "build" task does not depend on "update" task, but all "build" steps are performed strictly after corresponding "update" steps.
 That means:

 a) if you routinely run "gradle build", it will not pull the changes from git-sources, but only compile things for you.
 Only if some projects are missing, they will be cloned from git-sources.